KaelBlais/MachineLearning/Results.md

 	- Dev Set: 437,408\$
 	- Test Set: 479,601\$

-Both of these test cases were worst than the original case with 500 units in Layer 1 and 250 units in Layer 2.
+Both of these test cases were worse than the original case with 500 units in Layer 1 and 250 units in Layer 2.
 Therefore, the original structure of decreasing the units every layer was kept.
 The next step was to test with an extra *ReLU* layer and see if that improved performance.
 - Layer 1 = 500 units, Layer 2 = 250 units,  Layer 3 = 125 units:
 	- Train Set: 277,371\$
 	- Dev Set: 483,578\$